Get exclusive member benefits & effect social change. Join Today

 A stent is a tiny tube that your doctor can insert into a blocked passageway to keep it open.
 The stent restores the flow of blood or other fluids, depending on where it’s placed.

 Stents are made of either metal or plastic.
-Stent graphs—larger stents used for larger arteries—may also be made of a specialized fabric.
-Some stents are coated in medication to keep a blocked artery from re-closing.
+Stent grafts are larger stents used for larger arteries.
+They may be made of a specialized fabric.
+Stents can also be coated with medication to help keep a blocked artery from closing.

 The risks associated with stenting include:

-Written by: Brian Krans
+Written by: Brian Kranson: Nov 09, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.